The Last Overland (2022)

 Grammar Productions recreated one of the 20th century’s most iconic and challenging road journeys.

-The 4-part series is now available exclusive on Channel 4’s streamer, All4.
-Watch here.
+The 4-part series is now available exclusive on Free Documentary Watch here.

 Alex’s best-selling account of journey published by Michael O’Mara is on sale here.